ademilt/ann-demilt/README.md

 # First approach: extracting data from HTML using beautiful soup, run search 2020 for URLs -- could  not achieve desired results, was not able to extract legitimate data.
 Search using keywords, like 'covid and economy,''pandemic and economy,''covid-19,''coronavirus,''financial,''economy'.
 Intended to create a list of URL values, or multi-dimensional lists with months.

 # Second approach: using Athena in AWS to query data, then downloading and uploading data in form of CSV file to Python using cdx toolkit.
 Access WARC files and sort/prettify using beautiful soup.
+Proved to be too complex given time constraints.